 The currency in Botswana is the Botswana Pula (BWP).
 There is no limit to the amount of Pula that may be imported into the Country.
 Any amount exceeding 10.000 Pula should be specified upon entry into the Country.

 Automated Teller Machines can be found in almost all major towns.
-With Credit Cards an EC-Cards (Important – only “Maestro” -System) plus PIN Cash can be withdrawn from most ATM’s.
-Please note however that there is often a limit to Cash Withdrawals of approx. EUR100-300 per day per card.
-When using an ATM special precaution should be taken by ensuring that the Machine has not been manipulated.
-Long queues and partially Cash shortages can be encountered towards the end of the month (payday).
+With Credit Cards and EC-Cards (Important – only “Maestro” -System) plus PIN Cash can be withdrawn from most ATM’s.
+Please note however that there is often a limit to cash withdrawals of approx. EUR100-300 per day per card.
+When using an ATM special precaution should be taken by ensuring that the machine has not been manipulated.
+Long queues and partially cash shortages can be encountered towards the end of the month (payday).

 Credit Cards (especially VISA and Mastercard) are widely accepted.
 Traveler’s Cheques should be issued in Euro or US Dollar.

-Many accommodation establishment accept USD as means of payment.
+Many accommodation establishments accept USD as means of payment.
 However often they do not use the current rate of exchange when converting the currencies.

-Since the Zimbabwe Dollar disappeared off the market in 2009 due to hyperinflation, all Services and Products are paid by Cash.
-Preferred Currencies are the US-Dollar and the South African Rand (ZAR).
-Since both currencies barely use coins, most Invoices are rounded up.
-It is therefore advisable to have an adequate supply of small Bills (1 USD, USD5).
-Only a few Stores have change for bigger Bank Notes or are prepared to offer change for them.
-Carrying around large amounts of Cash increases the risk of Theft.
-It is therefore advisable to deposit larger Cash amounts in the Hotels Safe upon arrival.
+Since the Zimbabwe Dollar disappeared off the market in 2009 due to hyperinflation, all services and products are paid in cash.
+Preferred currencies are the US-Dollar and the South African Rand (ZAR).
+Since both currencies barely use coins, most invoices are rounded up.
+It is therefore advisable to have an adequate supply of small bills (1 USD, USD5).
+Only a few stores have change for bigger bank notes or are prepared to offer change for them.
+Carrying around large amounts of cash increases the risk of theft.
+It is therefore advisable to deposit larger cash amounts in the hotel's safe upon arrival.

 Traveller’s Cheques are also not widely accepted and a lower exchange rate can be expected.